 * Samsung heir Jay Lee moves closer to the top job

-* Move comes as Samsung Electronics stock close to record high
+* Move comes as Samsung Electronics stock close to record

 * Global legal battle with Apple still looms

 pushed the anointed heir of the company chairman closer to the

 top job on Wednesday as it cemented a global lead in smartphones

 with a stock price that is close to record highs.

 The promotion of the snappily-dressed and bespectacled Jay

 Y. Lee, aged 44, to the job of vice chairman comes after Samsung